merchise/xotl.ql/docs/source/terms.rst

        meanings that depend on the context:

        a) The comprehension as seen in the code that express what is intended to fetch from the storage(s).

        b) The (internal) data structure that represents the query (as in item a) to the program.

+       Most of the time we talk about type-a queries, but in the internal API documentation it's necessary to distinguish between the type-a query and it's structure.

    query translator
    translator